nathanawmk/blockchain-gateway/odap/draft-hargreaves-odap-02.md

 - server_identity_pubkey REQUIRED.
 The server for whom this message is intended.

-- hash_commit-final_ack REQUIRED.
+- hash_commit_final_ack REQUIRED.
 The hash of previous message.

 - hash_transfer_commence REQUIRED.
 The hash of the Transfer Commence message at the start of Phase 2 (see section 7.1).